reclamador/document_clipper/README.rst

 * Combine multiple PDFs into a single PDF.
 * Combine multiple PDF **and image** files into a single PDF.
 * Generate a new PDF file containing a subset of a provided source PDF file's pages.
 Rotations can be applied to each page individually.
+* Optionally fix the document(s) involved in the slicing/merging processes beforehand.